 “This new cardmember bonus offer is not available to either (i) current cardmembers of this consumer credit card, or (ii) previous cardmembers of this consumer credit card who received a new cardmember bonus for this consumer credit card within the last 24 months.”

 And now, you will find this terminology on the landing page under “offer details” for the Chase Sapphire Preferred® Card.
 This is good news for consumers who previously held the card and would like to apply for it again.
-For example, I had the Sapphire Preferred a few years ago, but downgraded to the no-fee version because that best fit my needs at the time.
+For example, I had the Sapphire Preferred a few years ago, but downgraded to a no-fee card because that best fit my needs at the time.
 However, it’s been over 24 months since I last received a bonus on the Sapphire Preferred, so I would be eligible for the card and bonus again.
 Score.

 If you’ve read the blog before, then you know that the Chase Sapphire Preferred is one of the best personal rewards credit cards out there (I think it’s the best).
 It comes with a sign-up bonus of 60,000 bonus points when you spend $4,000 on purchases in the first 3 months.